Mesmer family of California: Joseph Mesmer

 Joseph Mesmer (November 3, 1855 – November 28, 1947) was an active, even profligate, civic booster of Los Angeles in his working lifetime.
 According to Whitewashed Adobe: The Rise of Los Angeles and the Remaking of Its Mexican Past (2004), “Mesmer is a little-studied but important figure in the history of land use and planning in Los Angeles.”
 He has been called the "Father of the Los Angeles Civic Center."

 Mesmer’s obituary noted that he was a “great supporter of the Owens River project, the great aqueduct that brought water to a thirsty valley.”
-Described as a “one-man planning commission,” he was on the Los Angeles City Parks Commission (including one term as park commissioner), Los Angeles City Planning Commission, the Freeholders’ Charter Commission to frame a new city charter, promoted the development of the Los Angeles Civic Center, and lobbied for decades for the creation of a Los Angeles Union Station.
+Described as a “one-man planning commission,” he was a member of the Los Angeles City Parks Commission (including one term as park commissioner), Los Angeles City Planning Commission, the Freeholders’ Charter Commission (to frame a new city charter), promoted the development of the Los Angeles Civic Center, and lobbied for decades for the creation of a Los Angeles Union Station.
 He was president of the North Los Angeles Development Company for 28 years.

 As a 1921 biography put it “Mr. Mesmer for years has been a foremost advocate of development work in Southern California, particularly in Los Angeles city and county.
 Probably no citizen has been more liberal of his time and study in behalf of various plans and movements to beautify and improve the city.”
 He seems to have organized fundraising to buy the second federal courthouse and post office building (later replaced by the Spring Street Courthouse), the Temple Block that became the Los Angeles City Hall site, and the Los Angeles Chamber of Commerce building.
 He also was involved in expanding and extending several streets downtown and advocated for the “demolition and grading of Bunker Hill.”

-Mesmer’s 12-year-old son Clarence drowned at “Ballona Harbor” in 1895 while visiting his grandfather Louis Mesmer.
-In 1902, the Beach Land Company bought the Port Ballona lands from Joseph Mesmer and began developing Playa Del Rey.

 His main commercial interests were the Queen Boot and Shoe Store (which he operated from 1878 to 1906) and the St. Louis Fire and Brick Clay Company.
 Like his father before him, Mesmer was heavily involved in causes and charities of the Los Angeles Archdiocese.

 In old age, he devoted himself to honoring the “pioneer” legacy of his father’s generation.
 He and his wife Rose Bushard Mesmer were married for 66 years; they died within a year of one another.
 The couple were parents to six children.
+Mesmer’s 12-year-old son Clarence drowned at “Ballona Harbor” in 1895 while visiting his grandfather Louis Mesmer.
+In 1902, the Beach Land Company bought the Port Ballona lands from Joseph Mesmer and began developing Playa Del Rey.